Modeling Student Learning with 3.8 Million Program Traces: Experimental Set-Up

 \paragraph{Evaluation Splits} We study various kinds of generalization of the above models \sectpar{s:generalization}: generalization in-distribution to new (student, title) pairs (where each has been seen before separately), as well as out-of-distribution generalization to unseen students and titles.
 We create 4 test sets reflecting each kind of generalization.
 We first hold out 2\% of student IDs and 2\% of trace titles.
 We then take 80\% of the non-held-out data and designate them as training data, then create the in-distribution test set by taking all remaining non-held-out data.
 We refer to this split as \seenstudentseenprogram.
-We then create 3 additional test sets that differ in whether the student or title is held out: \seenstudentunseenprogram, \unseenstudentseenprogram, and \unseenstudentunseenprogram.
-See \sect{s:dataset_appendix} for more details, including the sizes of each split.
-Additionally, many of the trace titles in the \pc dataset are based on real-world assignments from learning materials.
-For some analyses, we look specifically at a subset of trace titles that correspond to such assignments.
+We then create 3 additional test sets that differ in whether the student or title is held out: \seenstudentunseenprogram (71,799 traces), \unseenstudentseenprogram (259,345 traces), and \unseenstudentunseenprogram (8,814 traces).